- Registration & fees

 Here’s info about each.
 Please note that you must be registered in your courses and able to view your timetable through Carleton Central before you can obtain your campus card or U-Pass.

 - Visit carleton.ca/campuscard for information on how to obtain a student card.

 - See carleton.ca/parking to register for a parking space and/or to reserve a locker on campus.
 Yup, parking services also give out lockers.

 The student associations at both Carleton University and the University of Ottawa negotiated with the City of Ottawa for a Universal Transit Pass for full-time students at both universities.
 The result is the U-Pass: A bus pass offered at a discounted rate.
-The pass costs $440.58 and is an optional cost for all full-time students (it will automatically be added to your student account).
+The pass costs $440.58 and is an optional cost for all full-time students this term because classes are online (it will automatically be added to your student account).

 - See carleton.ca/upass for information on how to obtain a U-Pass (your student bus pass).